Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

   - admin
   - root

-Throughout the rest of this documentation, you will replace the name `ubuntu` with the user you have identified.
+Throughout the rest of this documentation, you should replace the name `ubuntu` with the user you have identified.

 ### Download nodectl
 Download the latest version of nodectl.